Hammerfest

 Hammerfest or Hámmárfeasta is a town/city that is also the administrative centre of Hammerfest Municipality in Finnmark county, Norway.
 It is located on the northwestern coast of the island of Kvaløya, just north of the village of Rypefjord and southwest of the village of Forsøl.
 The 3.02 km2 town has a population (2023) of 7,882 which gives the city a population density of 2610 PD/km2.

-The town has an ice-free harbour, including the nearby island of Melkøya which is home to a natural gas processing station.
+The town has an ice-free harbour, including the nearby island of Melkøya, which is home to a natural gas processing station.
 It processes gas from the Snøhvit gas field in the Barents Sea.
 Rypefjord is a suburb to the south of the city.
 The main church for the city and municipality is Hammerfest Church.
 The "midnight sun" is above the horizon from 15 May to 31 July, and the period with continuous daylight lasts a bit longer.
 Polar night, on the other hand, lasts from 23 November to 19 January.
 The town is visited by cruise ships from all over the world each summer.
 In 2016, there were about 19,000 tourists who visited the city of Hammerfest.
+The town also attracts winter visitors seeking northern lights experiences during the polar night season.

 Northernmost city

-Hammerfest claims to be the northernmost city in the world, although the title is disputed by the nearby Norwegian town of Honningsvåg (achieved town status 1996).
+Hammerfest claims to be the northernmost city in the world, a title disputed by the nearby Norwegian town of Honningsvåg (achieved town status 1996).
 The validity of the claim depends upon one's definition of a town/city.
-It may help to know that the Norwegian language does not distinguish between city and town.
+The Norwegian language does not distinguish between city and town.
 The closest translation for either term is the word by, meaning the translation from Norwegian to English is ambiguous.
-Although Hammerfest is further south than Honningsvåg, the town of Hammerfest has a population of nearly 8,000 people (and over 11,000 people living in the municipality).
+Hammerfest is further south than Honningsvåg and has a population of nearly 8,000 people (and over 11,000 people living in the municipality).
 A Norwegian law from 1997 says a municipality must have over 5,000 residents in order for it to declare town status to one of its settlements.
-Parliament, however, did not make this provision retroactive.
+Parliament did not make this provision retroactive.
 Honningsvåg was given town status prior to the 1997 law, so it is a town under current Norwegian law, making Honningsvåg the northernmost town in Norway.
-Thus, Hammerfest is the northernmost town with over 5,000 residents.
-This is a point of contention between the two towns who both claim to be the northernmost town in Norway.
+Thus, Hammerfest is the northernmost town with more than 5,000 residents.
+This is a point of contention between the two towns, who both claim to be the northernmost town in Norway.
 Utqiagvik, Alaska, population c.
-4,000–5,000, is further north than both the Norwegian towns, but does not lay claim to the title of northernmost town.
+4,000–5,000, which is further north than both the Norwegian towns, does not lay claim to the title of northernmost town.
 There are many other smaller "northernmost settlements" in the world.